bmullan91/express-subdomain/README.md

 ###Wildcards

-Say we wanted to ensure that the user has an API key before getting access to it... and this is across __all__ versions.
+Say you wanted to ensure that the user has an API key before getting access to it... and this is across __all__ versions.

 _Note_:
 In the example below, the passed function to subdomain can be just a pure piece of middleware.